-Trump, Abe will have joint news conference after 2 days of talks
+Trump bullish on North Korea talks, but willing to walk away

 But tensions were visible.
 During remarks ahead of Wednesday's trade talks, Trump delivered a stern warning about unfair economic practices and vowed to stand up for American workers.
 And he paid little heed to Abe's warnings about North Korea -- instead indicating that preparations for talks are moving forward rapidly.

+Abe, meanwhile, said he told Trump this week that North Korea wouldn't be rewarded simply for opening dialogue with the United States.

+"Maximum pressure should be maintained," Abe said at Mar-a-Lago.
+"President Trump and I were in full agreement."

 As the two men sat for dinner Tuesday, it was revealed that Mike Pompeo, Trump's CIA director and pick for secretary of state, had traveled to North Korea for preliminary talks with Kim early this month.

-And Trump had said earlier in the evening that officials had identified five possible venues for the summit.
+Trump tweeted that the meeting had gone "very smoothly and a good relationship was formed...
+Denuclearization will be a great thing for World, but also for North Korea!"

+Asked Wednesday whether he would meet Kim without having first secured the release of three Americans being held in North Korea, Trump was non-committal.

 The President has stressed that he'll focus on denuclearization in his talks with Kim.
 But Abe has worked to gain a commitment that missile testing will also be on the agenda.
 Intermediate range missiles test-launched by North Korea have landed in the waters off Japan.